Section Image

 Kids go to school in the Millville Area School District

 The Millville Area School District serves Greenwood.
 Kids can attend Millville Elementary, which Niche gives a B-minus.
 They may continue to C-plus-rated Millville Junior-Senior High School, located in the same building.
-The high school offers Career & Technical Education pathways like agriculture, engineering and business.
-The unrated Greenwood Friends School is a private Quaker institution for prekindergarten through eighth-grade students.
+The high school offers Career & Technical Education pathways, such as agriculture, engineering and business.
+The unrated Greenwood Friends School is a private Quaker institution for prekindergarten through eighth grade.

 Locals can get produce from farm stands and veggie fairies

 Farm stands here typically sell fresh eggs, milk and produce.
 The community also has “veggie fairies” who randomly drop off onions, carrots and other produce items on people’s doorsteps.
 “Nobody knows exactly who they are,” Pass says.
 “But it’s so fun to come home from work and see a huge basket of vegetables outside your house.”
-Locals can order breakfast staples and subs at The Full Bull Table and Market, the only restaurant in town.
+Locals can order breakfast staples and subs at The Full Bull Table and Market, near the township's east side.
 A Dollar General and a few coffee shops are in Millville, 3 miles west.
-Bloomsburg, about 10 miles south, is home to the Geisinger Bloomsburg Hospital and big-box grocery stores like Aldi and Walmart Supercenter.
+Bloomsburg, about 10 miles south, is home to Geisinger Bloomsburg Hospital and big-box grocery stores like Aldi and Walmart Supercenter.

 Drivers may get stuck behind a horse-and-buggy